 - Students can updated or change their emergency contact person and/or contact information by contacting the Registrar or by logging into their WebAdvisor Account (wa.juilliard.edu).

 - Students under the age of 18 and not emancipated: If a student under the age of 18 (not emancipated) is determined to be missing, the School is required to notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing.
-The dean of student affairs, in consultation with the assistant dean of student affairs, security, and/or residence life will determine if a student is to be considered missing, based on the reasonable provision of concerning information and evidence.
+The dean of student development, in consultation with the associate dean of student development, public safety, and/or residence life will determine if a student is to be considered missing, based on the reasonable provision of concerning information and evidence.

 - Students contact information will be registered confidentially and will be accessible only to authorized campus officials.

 - Students contact information may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.